kristinemlarson/gnssIR_python/README.md

 I only support python3.

-The library dependencies are at the top of the two main python scripts: gnssIR_lomb.py and gps.py.
+The library dependencies are provided in the pyproject.toml file (I am using poetry package manager).
-The latter is a bunch of helper scripts I have written - not all are for reflector height (RH) calculation.

-Nothing unusual: sys,os, wget, numpy, matplotlib, datetime, scipy, math, re, argparse, warnings

-I use a library called pickle to store the refraction model data.
-It is only read once per site.
+I have various functions in gps.py and read_snr_files.py

 The RH estimation depends on satellite elevation angle, not time.
 This can cause complications for tides where large RH changes occur and time matters.